 Within the last decade, RCS has reinvented the way broadcasters approach their craft with the newest in a long line of software products.
 A hallmark of RCS from the beginning was the need to base refinements and improvements driven by its loyal customers and experienced 'power' users of the products.

-From the world’s most advanced multi-station scheduling system, GSelector; to the award-winning digital advanced radio playout/automation system, Zetta; to our advanced traffic software, Aquira and to the complete news production software, RCS News – You’ll find that RCS has a complete suite of software programs for today’s multi-platform broadcast media.
+From GSelector4, the world's most advanced multi-station scheduling system, to Zetta the award-winning digital advanced radio playout - automation system, to our advanced traffic software Aquira, to RCSnews, the complete news production software, RCS has a complete suite of software products for today’s media outlet.

 The next generation of software applications will focus on the mobile device and tablet computing.
-RCS, once again, is pioneering with a whole suite of 2GO products, starting with Selector2GO and Zetta2GO.
-With the mobile initiative, RCS will put the power of its software in the hands of every user no matter where they might be.
+RCS, once again, is pioneering with Selector2Go and Zetta2Go.
+With the mobile initative, RCS will put the power of its software in the hands of every user no matter where they might be.